 - is not performing the type of work for which a license from the Contractor's State License Board is required.

-Unlike the other exceptions, this exception is not limited to workers performing specific types of services.
+Unlike the other exemptions, this exception is not limited to workers performing specific types of services.
 It applies to individuals who conduct business as sole proprietors, partners in partnerships, members of limited liability companies, or corporations.

 - the subcontract is in writing